kimmking/activemq-store-mongodb/README.md

 ### Introduce
   This project for creating an ActiveMQ Store by MongoDB.
+  If you build all packages from sourcecode with the lastest versions, the xsd files will be auto-generated.

 ### Architecture
     1. modify activemq.xsd in activemq-core.jar, insert mongodb node after kahaDB node: